kloggy/HA-Irrigation-Version2/prerequisites.md

 __The file `section_settings_general.yaml`__ needs `sensor.esphome_irrigation_controller_wifi_signal`.

-The settings page will not display correctly without it.
+*The settings page will not display correctly without it.* (I have just seen the changes for the latest `button-card` v3.3.1 and I am not sure if this statement is still correct).

 If you do not have this sensor simply delete (or comment) this section of that file.

 ```